Princess Irulan: In adaptations

 Director Alejandro Jodorowsky intended Amanda Lear to play Irulan in his planned 1970s film adaptation of Dune, which was never made.
 Irulan is portrayed by Virginia Madsen in the 1984 film Dune, and by Julie Cox in the 2000 TV miniseries Frank Herbert's Dune and its 2003 sequel, Frank Herbert's Children of Dune.
-Irulan does not appear in the 2021 film Dune, which covers the first part of the book.
-The character is expected to appear in the upcoming sequel film Dune: Part Two, and in March 2022, Florence Pugh entered negotiations to join the film as Irulan.
-Pugh's role was confirmed in May 2022.
+Irulan does not appear in the 2021 film Dune, which covers the first part of the book, but does appear in the sequel film Dune: Part Two, where she is portrayed by Florence Pugh.

 Dune (1984)

-David Lynch's 1984 film recreates Irulan's narrative function literally: the character narrates an introduction to the Dune universe, but only appears briefly in person at the beginning and very end of the film.
+David Lynch's 1984 film recreates Irulan's narrative function literally, with the character narrating an introduction to the Dune universe, but only appearing briefly in person at the beginning and very end of the film.
+Michel Chion explained, "Where Lynch has been most audacious is in the structuring of the story.
+He devised a kind of spiralling structure, described by him as circular, in which all the information needed to understand the story is given from the start rather than being doled out progressively.
+Via the voice of the narrating princess we are bombarded straight away with facts and names.
+Only later, little by little, are the facts allowed to find their meaning and the names their faces."
+Francesca Annis, who portrayed Lady Jessica in the film, said "When I first went to see the film at the premiere ... as soon as Princess Irulan started to talk in voice-over at the beginning, explaining the story, I thought 'Uh oh, this film is in trouble.'
+Any Hollywood film that has to explain itself in detail at the beginning is in trouble."

 Madsen said that Helena Bonham Carter was originally cast in the role, but ended up having a scheduling conflict with the film A Room with a View.
 According to Madsen, there was a "mad scramble" to recast, and she was signed for Dune and two potential sequels.
 Madsen called the role her "big break" and said: "Really all I had to do was that monologue, and I was really a glorified extra".